-Any student who receives an "F" in any course or has a GPA less than 2.0 for a given term will be placed on an Academic Remediation Plan (ARP).
-Students on the ARP will meet with the Director of Education to write and sign a remediation plan in order to bring the student back into compliance with satisfactory academic progress within 100% of the normal timeframe required to complete the course
+Any student who receives an "F" in any course or has a GPA less than 2.0 for a given phase will be placed on an Academic Remediation Plan (ARP).
+Students on the ARP will meet with the Director of Education to write and sign a remediation plan in order to bring the student back into compliance with satisfactory academic progress by the end of the next phase or if in the final phase within 1.5 times the maximum time frame to complete the program.
+Student's failing to satisfy the ARP requirements will be required to retake the course or may be terminated.

-Make-up Work and Exams
+Makeup Work and Exams